VendelinFilip/MBLS207-Tutorial-1/02-Single_seq_simulation.md

 We now have the basis of our model: the ability to mutate sequences.
 Next, we are going to simulate evolution by taking a sequence and letting it mutate in a number of time steps.
 Then, we are going to compare how identical the mutating sequence is with the original sequence.

-&lt;page_number&gt;1&lt;/page_number&gt;

----

-## Page 2

 **Exercise 4**

 In a new cell, generate a (random) DNA sequence of 50 nucleotides.
+Then, write a loop that will:
+1. Mutate the sequence
-Then, write a loop that will 1) mutate the sequence and 2) compare the mutated sequence with the original sequence and 3) store the identity scores in a list, for 600 time/mutation steps
+2. Compare the mutated sequence with the original sequence
+3. Store the identity scores in a list, for 600 time/mutation steps

 **Exercise 5**